Sellers Guide: Amazon FBA Step By Step

 Create Product Listings

 Think about how shoppers would view your products in a store.
 The placement, imagery, and product description, as well as price, all make a difference in whether a person decides to buy from you versus one of your competitors.
 The same methodology goes into creating a product listing.
-These listings are the customer's first impression of your store and merchandise, and product presentation can easily affect whether they buy from your fba business or another.
+These listings are the customer's first impression of your store and merchandise, and product presentation can easily affect whether they buy from your FBA business for sale or another.

 That’s why creating clear and descriptive product listings is crucial to the success of your business.
 You must first choose a category for your products and label the condition they’re in (new, used, collectible).
 Each product listing must also contain: